 It is important to state here that local units of self-government, under the Law on Local Self-Government (2002) have gained competencies related to social protection issues.
-This in practice mainly involved establishment of children nurseries and homes for the elderly (ownership, financing, investments and maintenance), social care for the disabled (day care centres), as well as other types of non-residential care activities directed at vulnerable groups.

-Still after several years of implementation there is no evidence of real involvement of most of the local governments in this area.
-Their participation in the activities within this priority will be significant.
+This in practice mainly involves establishment of children nurseries and homes for the elderly (ownership, financing, investments and maintenance), social care for the disabled (day care centres), as well as other types of non-residential care activities directed at vulnerable groups.

-This priority shall ensure that professionals and volunteers receive on-the-job training and that they acquire new improved skills in the field of social services delivery to be able to help beneficiaries (from different disadvantaged groups) to get successful access to the labour market.
+Still after two years of implementation there is a lack of real involvement of municipalities in this area and their participation in the activities within this priority will be significant.

-The trainings will be designed to facilitate improved connection and cooperation between service providers in the field of social protection and service providers in other areas, in particular in the field of labour market.
+This priority shall ensure that professionals and volunteers receive on-the-job training and that they acquire new improved skills in the field of social services delivery to be able to help beneficiaries (from different vulnerable groups) to get successful access to the labour market.
+The training will be designed to facilitate improved connection and cooperation between service providers in the field of social protection with service providers in other areas, in particular in the field of labour market.

 Initiatives by NGOs and other organizations at local level which are active in the area of training and provision of social services with a view to employment will be encouraged and supported.
-Activities for strengthening capacity of NGOs to implement appropriate projects are anticipated.
+Activities to strengthen the capacity of NGOs and to improve their capacities to implement appropriate projects intended for realization of the measure is anticipated.
+The correlation of NGOs at local level will intensify employment through appropriate and combined approaches to activities in various areas: Training, consultation and employment practice-based oriented training and consultation.

 Integration into employment of the persons excluded from the labour market will be facilitated.
-The activities will focus on the most vulnerable disadvantaged persons including members of ethnic communities, with particular focus on Roma's and Albanian woman, young offenders, self-supporting parents, women victims of family violence, older workers lacking qualification, persons with disabilities, drug and alcohol addicts, homeless as well as people leaving in remote areas.
+The activities will focus on the most vulnerable persons including members of ethnic communities with particular focus on Roma's and Albanian women, young people lacking working skills (18 - 26); young people who have left school early; young offenders; self-supporting parents; women victims of family violence; older workers lacking qualification; persons with disabilities; drug and alcohol addicts; homeless as well as people living in remote areas.

-Important parts of the priority is the promotion of pro-active participation of persons affected by the exclusion from the labour market and preventing their loss of working ability through extending the possibility to recover the basic working skills and knowledge.
+Important parts of the priority is the promotion of proactive participation of persons affected by the exclusion from the labour market and preventing their loss of working ability through extending the possibility to recover the basic working skills and knowledge.